About

 I began my career as a journalist in New York City.

-In the late nineties, after graduating from Barnard College, I became a staff writer at the Forward newspaper.
-I went on to freelance for a variety of national publications, including Elle, New York Magazine, and ARTnews, where I was a regular contributor.
+In 1998, after graduating from Barnard College, I became a staff writer at the Forward newspaper.
+I went on to freelance for major publications, including Elle, New York Magazine, and ARTnews, where I was a regular contributor.

-Since returning to freelance life, I have taught creative writing workshops and Jewish-American fiction classes, written about cannabis in a Jewish context, and edited a wide range of novels, memoirs, and essay collections.
-My work has appeared in Tablet, JTANews, The Times of Israel, and the LA Jewish Journal, among other publications.
+Since returning to freelance life, I have taught creative writing workshops, coached numerous writers, and edited a wide range of novels, memoirs, and essay collections.
+My articles and essays have appeared in Tablet, JTANews, and the LA Jewish Journal, among other publications.

-I received an MFA in Creative Writing and Literature from the Bennington Writing Seminars, where I began work on my first novel.
-As a fiction writer, I have been awarded residencies at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.
+I received an MFA in Creative Writing from the Bennington Writing Seminars, and have been awarded residencies for my novel-in-progress at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.